 Elevation gain: 5960 ft

 When was the last time you rode 100 miles and almost every mile was choice?
 Here’s your chance.
 I learned this route when it was an annual organized century ride.
 It’s two loops connected by a stretch of Hwy 101, and it offers a remarkable variety of riding conditions: coastal riding, one serious climb, one wonderful descent, a ride along a ridge with great ocean views, mellow riding along the Rogue River, and a charming, easy meander through meadows and forests.
-The northern loop is flat and pretty, the southern loop is up-and-down and dramatic, so if you want to cut the miles in half pick the loop that is to your taste—easy/pretty or hard/dramatic.
+The northern loop is flat and pretty, the southern loop is up-and-down and dramatic.
 The ride starts and ends in Gold Beach, a charming, low-key, and relatively untouristy Oregon beach town worthy of a vacation even without a bike.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)